 Desertcart purchases this item on your behalf and handles shipping, customs, and support to Croatia.

 The DIGITNOW!
-Video Capture Card is a compact, polished USB device designed to convert analog video sources like VHS, Hi8, and DVD players into high-quality H.264 digital files.
-Compatible across Windows XP to Windows 10 and Mac OS 10.5.8+, it supports NTSC, PAL, and PAL/60 formats.
-Bundled with essential cables and adapters, plus ArcSoft ShowBiz software for video enhancement and DVD burning, it offers a professional-grade, plug-and-play solution for preserving and sharing your treasured home movies.
+Video Capture Card is a versatile USB 2.0 device designed to convert analog video sources like VHS, Hi8, and DVD players into high-quality digital files.
+Compatible with both Windows (XP to 10) and Mac OS (10.5.8+), it supports NTSC, PAL, and PAL/60 formats.
+Bundled with ArcSoft ShowBiz software, it offers professional-grade editing tools including noise reduction and color correction.
+The package includes essential adapters and cables, making it a comprehensive solution for digitizing and preserving your cherished video memories.

 | ASIN | B078H54QDR |